-GOING to PRISON AFTER a HIP, KNEE REPLACEMENT or OTHER SURGERY.
+BOTTOM BUNK: IN PRISON AFTER A HIP, KNEE REPLACEMENT or OTHER SURGERY IS A MUST.

 NO TOP BUNK AND PHYSICIAN DOCUMENTED IN YOUR PSR.
 DON’T DO ANYTHING TO INJURE YOURSELF.